MaceChettiyadan/Y11Notes/Physics/Waves.md

 ![[WaveGraph.svg]]

 #### Wave Behaviours
+##### Reflection
 - **Reflection** - when energy is incident upon a surface, or a boundry between two different media, then some/all of the energy rebounds back into the original medium.
+- Wavelength and speed will remain constant if there is a reflectin.
+Frequency is always constant
+- The ***law of reflection*** states that the angle of reflection is equal to the angle of incidence.
+-